besanh/soa/README.md

 ## Detailed steps to config and run api
-You copy .env_example to .env and write approriate configuration data to .env I provided secret key, so you only need to pass below field to .env file
+You copy .env_example to .env and write approriate configuration data to .env To save time, I offer use secret key to secure apis.
+So I provided secret key, so you only need to pass below field to .env file
 ```
 SECRET=8HsicGYxLnf9xNmFjF5WuRgu1VHwcktDLQIR6EPMs8kTwJlBgT
 ```